Coatimundi (Nasua nasua)

 ..

 Below, a Coati skull found alone near the top of Rabbit Ears Saguaro Hill, presumably carried there by a predator.
 Note the strongly carnivorous character of the teeth, and the rather large cranial size in relation to the rest of the head.
+These are very intelligent animals indeed.

 Return to Mammals